bcgov/land-designations-shinyapp/README.md

 Note: If you are on Windows and using Docker with VirtualBox, it unfortunately won't be able to mount the logs and bookmarks folders locally, but it will build and lanch the app.

-## Pathway to open source

-Once the data are available, this repo will be moved to the bcgov org and developed in the open.

 ## Getting Help or Reporting an Issue